cockroachlabs/cockroachdb-runbook-template/routine-maintenance/backup-restore/incremental-cluster-backup-to-s3.md

 ### Monitor the status of the backup process:

-3. (Optional / one-time step) Create a view simplify the monitoring of yor backup jobs.
+3. (Optional / one-time step) Create a view to simplify the monitoring of your backup jobs.
   This view will display all the **backup** jobs that have been issued, including the current state (status) of the process.

 ```sql